Your expert guide: 2 days in Valencia, Spain

 🥛 Horchata – a traditional soft drink that you can try as you explore the city of Valencia.

-History
+🔎 History

 The 15th century was known as the Valencian Golden Age, and during this period the city flourished.
 Many of the most famous landmarks in Valencia today were built during this period including the Serranos Tower, la Lonja de la Seda and the Miguelete Tower.
 It was also a major slave trade centre, something you won’t see mentioned as you wander around.
+During the Spanish civil war, the government relocated from Madrid to the Republic of Valencia and Valencia was actually the capital of Spain between 1936 – 37.

-Nature
+🌳 Nature

 🏖 Located as it is, on the Mediterranean Coast, a trip to Valencia means you can easily visit the beach for an hour or two.

 🌳 The Turia Gardens are a major draw for people visiting the city.
-This old riverbed was almost turned into a highway before environmentalists got involved and today, we’re lucky enough to have this magnifcent park sweeping its way around the city of Valencia.
+This old riverbed was almost turned into a highway before environmentalists got involved and today, we’re lucky enough to have this magnificent park sweeping its way around the city of Valencia.

 🍃 Albuferia Park is also easily reached for anyone who desires a walk in a wetlands reserve while in Valencia.